Alerts

 Electronic tag customers receive a 33% discount over Pay By Mail bills.

-The Mobility Authority currently accepts NTTA’s TollTag, HCTRA’s EZ TAG, TxDOT’s TxTAG, Kansas Turnpike Authority's K-Tag, Oklahoma Turnpike Authority's Pikepass, Florida Turnpike Enterprise's SunPass, and BancPass/PlusPass.
+The Mobility Authority currently accepts NTTA’s TollTag, HCTRA’s EZ TAG, TxDOT’s TxTAG, Kansas Turnpike Authority's K-Tag, Oklahoma Turnpike Authority's Pikepass, Florida Turnpike Enterprise's SunPass, E-470's ExpressToll, and BancPass/PlusPass.
 The Mobility Authority is continuously working to become interoperable with other agencies.

 *Please note, different electronic tags may need to be installed differently.
 Check with your tag provider for instructions.